Devin Moore (murderer): Legal proceedings

-In August 2005, Moore was convicted as charged.
+On August 9, 2005, after just over an hour of deliberation by the jury, Moore was convicted of three counts of capital murder.
 On October 9, 2005, he was sentenced to death by lethal injection.
-As of July 2013, Moore was incarcerated at Holman Correctional Facility.
+As of November 2018, Moore was incarcerated at Holman Correctional Facility.
 Moore appealed the conviction, but on February 17, 2012, the Alabama Court of Criminal Appeals upheld Moore's conviction in a 5–0 decision.
 The case was automatically appealed to the Alabama Supreme Court, and can then be appealed to the Supreme Court of the United States.
 Alabama Supreme Court denied certiorari in 2014.
 In April 2015, Moore filed for post conviction relief, which was dismissed in June 2016.
 The 24th Alabama Circuit Court ordered a summary dismissal of the relief petition in July 2017.